3D-rendered coronavirus with spike proteins.

 Third Stimulus Package

-The focus of this stimulus package was the Broad Economic Stimulus.
-This aims to assist individuals, businesses, and infrastructures.
+The focus of this stimulus package was the Broad Economic Stimulus, which aims to assist individuals, businesses, and infrastructure.
 It includes direct payments, expanded unemployment insurance, payroll taxes, student loans, and emergency relief.

 Fourth Stimulus Package

-The fourth package was passed last April 24, 2020, with a funding of $484 billion.
-It was called the Paycheck Protection Program and Health Care Enhancement Act.
+The fourth package, the Paycheck Protection Program, and Health Care Enhancement Act was passed on April 24, 2020, and funded with $484 billion.
 It focuses on providing loans for small businesses, hospitals, and testing centers.

 Administration for Community Living Information for Adults and People with Disabilities